Bigeyed sixgill shark

 The bigeyed sixgill shark (Hexanchus nakamurai) is a cow shark of the family Hexanchidae.
 Its dorsal surface has a brownish-gray color, and is sharply separated from the light coloring of its ventral surface.
 The eyes are a fluorescent green while the shark is alive.
 The body of this shark is small, slim, and fusiform in shape.
 As the name suggests, this shark has six gill slits, unusual among most shark species.
 The head is narrow and somewhat flattened, and the mouth contains 5 rows of large, comb-shaped teeth.
 This shark's single dorsal fin is pushed back towards the caudal fin, and is behind the pelvic fins.
 The upper caudal fin is much longer than the lower, with a deep notch near the tip.
 All fins have thin white margins on the edge.
 In juveniles, the upper caudal fin has a black tip.

 Measurements

-Length at birth for this species is 34–45 cm; adults average 1.2 m for both genders, with a maximum of 1.8 m.
+Length at birth for this species is 34–45 cm; adults average 1.2 m for both sexes, with a maximum of 1.8 m.
 Mature adults weigh around 20 kg.